aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 Next we look at the data structs we need for this module.

 A Move module doesn't have its own storage.
-Instead, Move "global storage" (what we call our blockchain state) is indexed by addresses.
+Instead, Move *global storage* (what we call our blockchain state) is indexed by addresses.
 Under each address there are Move modules (code) and Move resources (values).

 The global storage looks roughly like this in Rust syntax: